 We don’t sell any other brands of amplifiers, just our own designs based upon the Hypex N-core NC***MP series of amplifier modules.
 The MA-01 is a fully customisable multi-channel amplifier.
 Designed for a world of changing needs, this amplifier can be reconfigured back at base so that as your audio setup changes so too can your amplifier.
 Need a 500/250/125 Watt stereo amplifier for your DIY active speaker build, no problem.
 Need 6 x 250 Watt channels for your home cinema set up, no problem.
 A standard stereo set-up, no problem.
 Return to base to reconfigure your stereo amp for active speakers, no problem.
 This Hypex Ncore amplifier was designed in a modular way to allow us to build a custom amplifier for each customer’s needs without every amplifier being a fully custom ground up build.
 The MA-01 uses the Hypex N-core modules that in Hi-End hi-fi have become synonymous with very high performance.

 Selecting the amplifier product to the right will give you a completely flexible amplifier configurator.
 Our fully configurable multi-channel N-core MA-01 amplifiers are built around our control PCB, each PCB has 4 ‘slots’ you can fill on the control PCB and each of the modules use up 1 slot allowing your choice of Hypex NC***MP modules offering 4 different power outputs across 7 different modules.
 You can use the configurator to configure your Hypex N-core amplifier for your exact needs.
 This can be a stereo or mono amp as well as a peerless multi channel AV power amplifier.
-They also make an ideal base for active speakers like Linkwitz 521‘s or any of your DIY active speaker projects.
+They also make an ideal base for active speakers like Linkwitz 521‘s, Linkwitz Orion, or any of your DIY active speaker projects.

 I believe in getting the best functionality, great quality and maximum flexibility possible in an amplifier.
 I’m not a great fan of spending thousands to do so.
 Looking at today’s high end audio industry I found myself very disappointed with what is available.
 There is some great engineering out there but it is often overlooked at the expense of more easily marketed concerns.
 The latest flagship amplifiers from well known amp manufacturers often contain the same circuit they have used for decades but now command astronomical prices.
 The difference?
 Often just a posh, CNCed from billet, box and some marketing fluff.
 Yes we used CNC but did so in an efficient way using only the material needed to make a functional amplifier box.